epetrycka/Esperados/src/README.md

 > python main.py "programme.es"
 ```

+> [!TIP]
-!
-Make sure you have Java version at least 11.
+> Make sure you have Java version at least 11.

 ```
 java -version
 ```

-If not install Java from [link](https://www.oracle.com/pl/java/technologies/javase/jdk11-archive-downloads.html)
+If not install Java from [link](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)

 ### To run tests: